smalluban/neck/README.md

 ## Overview

 Library is inspired (in convention and code) by frameworks [Angular](http://angularjs.org/) and [Batman](http://batmanjs.org/).
 Neck is not separete framework.
-It extends Backbone.js framework functionality.
+It extends Backbone.js functionality.
 You can use it with many other plug-ins and libraries created for Backbone.js.

 Simple todo application could looks like this: